-General publications must meet these circulation standards:
+[1-26-14] General publications must meet these circulation standards:

-- a.
-General publications must have a legitimate list of subscribers who have paid or promised to pay, at more than a nominal price, for copies to be received during a stated time. - b.
-Records for subscriptions to a publication obtained with subscriptions to one or more other publications must be kept so that individual subscriptions to each publication, by title, can be verified. - c.
-Persons whose subscriptions are obtained at a nominal price and those whose copies bear an alternative form of address must not be included in the legitimate list of subscribers.
-These copies must be treated as nonsubscriber copies, subject to the applicable price. - d.
-Subscriptions may be paid for with dues or contributions, if the dues or contributions and the subscription price are separated to show compliance with 6.1.2, including the amount paid for the subscription.
-The USPS may require evidence of compliance (such as the forms used to obtain payments for dues and subscriptions).
-For example, dues statements would read: "Annual membership dues of [\$] include [\$] for a 1-year subscription to [Title]." - e.
-To determine whether a subscription is genuine, it must be so separated from all other business transactions as to constitute a distinct, voluntary, and independent act.
-Publishers must be able to show that subscriptions to their publications are voluntary, that the subscription price is paid or definitely promised, and that the relationship of subscriber is understood and agreed to. - f.
+- General publications must have a legitimate list of subscribers who have paid or promised to pay, at more than a nominal price, for copies to be received during a stated time. - b.
+Records for subscriptions to a publication must be kept so that subscriptions to each publication can be verified. - c.
+Persons whose subscriptions are obtained at a nominal price and those whose copies bear an alternative address must not be included in the legitimate list of subscribers.
+Such copies must be treated as nonsubscriber copies. - d.
+Subscriptions may be paid for with dues or contributions, if the amount paid for the subscription is stated.
+The USPS may require evidence of compliance; see 5.1.2 for more information. - e.
+A subscription must be separated from all other business transactions to be evident as an independent act.
+Publishers must be able to show that subscriptions are voluntary and that the subscription price is paid or promised. - f.
 At least 50% of a publication's distribution must be to persons who have paid above a nominal price.
-(For explanation of how electronic copies may be included, see 6.5).
-Nominal price subscriptions include those sold at a subscription price so low that the price cannot be considered a material consideration; or at a reduction to the subscriber (under a premium offer or any other arrangement) of more than 70% of the basic annual subscription price that would entitle the subscriber to receive one copy of each issue published during the subscription period.
-The value of a premium is considered its actual cost to the publisher, its recognized retail value, or its represented value, whichever is highest.
+(For inclusion of electronic copies, see 6.5).
+Nominal price subscriptions include those sold at a price so low that it cannot be considered a material consideration; or at a reduction to the subscriber (under a premium offer or any other arrangement) of more than 70% of the basic annual subscription price.
+The value of a premium is its actual cost to the publisher, its recognized retail value, or its represented value, whichever is highest. - g.
+Publications primarily designed for free circulation or for circulation at nominal prices do not qualify for the general publications category.